TerrellV/terrellvest.com/_src/portfolio/projects-md/business/master-your-money.md

-# Introduction
-A Financial literacy workshop for students of Miramar College.
+A financial literacy workshop for students of Miramar College.
 Topics discussed included, budgeting and debt management.

 # Purpose
-To a Campus Administrator our goal was to provide Miramar College Students with a foundational understanding of Personal Finance.
+To a campus administrator our goal was to provide Miramar College students with a foundational understanding of personal finance.

 On a more personal level my goal was to provide others with information and an experience I wish I had available.